GLOBAL MARKETS-Equities surge, bonds tumble on surprise U.S. jobs gains

 "The sell-off in the bond market in the last few weeks seems to be justified," said Subadra Rajappa, head of U.S. rates strategy at Societe Generale.
 "This is a tremendously positive step in the right direction, and probably points to a faster recovery, at least in the jobs market, than people had expected."
 Bond investors will get further insight into the likely direction of the economy when the U.S. Federal Reserve holds its regular two-day policy meeting next week.

-Europe has now clawed back two-thirds of the losses incurred following the coronavirus outbreak and Bank of America analysts said on Friday they expect European stocks to rise another 10% by the end of September on expectations of a pick-up in business activity.
+Europe has now clawed back two-thirds of the losses incurred amid the coronavirus pandemic and Bank of America analysts said on Friday they expect European stocks to rise another 10% by the end of September on expectations of a pickup in business activity.
 Set for a third straight week of gains, the euro rose to $1.1380, its highest level since March 10 and was on course for a weekly jump of 2.5%.

 The dollar index made a tepid recovery, rising 0.08% to 96.84, but remained on track for its third consecutive week of losses and close to its lowest in nearly three months.
-Hopes for an economic recovery sent oil prices surging .
-U.S. crude recently rose 4.73% to $39.18 per barrel and Brent was at $42.07, up 5.2% on the day.
+Hopes for an economic recovery sent oil prices surging.
+U.S. crude recently rose 4.97% to $39.27 per barrel and Brent was at $42.14, up 5.38% on the day.

 ALSO READ